TooTall18T/tool_length_probe/README.md

 ### Case 4.2 Change to T0:
+> [!WARNING]
-***A change at the end of the CNC program using "M600 T0" can cause LinuxCNC to switch from G43 to G49 if the program aborts!
+> A change at the end of the CNC program using "M600 T0" can cause LinuxCNC to switch from G43 to G49 if the program aborts!
-If the program is restarted, it may not switch back to G43.
+> If the program is restarted, it may not switch back to G43.
 Danger of collision!
-The case only serves to ensure that a measurement is not accidentally started with tool 0.***
+> The case only serves to ensure that a measurement is not accidentally started with tool 0.

 ## Further information:
+> [!NOTE]
-The "xy max travel" parameter is not used in the routine.
+> The "xy max travel" parameter is not used in the routine.